 From 2002 to 2017, Marc Grüninger was chairman and member of the boards of directors of Cemex Research Group and other companies of the CEMEX Group, a global producer and marketer of cement and ready-mix products listed on the NYSE (NYSE: CX).

 Marc Grüninger has been and is consistently recognized by independent leading law directories with respect to his practice and expertise.
-He is ranked in Chambers and Partners for corporate/M&A as well as in The Legal500 for commercial, corporate and M&A. Marc Grüninger is recommended by BestLawyers in Switzerland for his M&A work and is recognized by Who's Who Legal among the ten most highly regarded energy and natural resources lawyers in Switzerland and among Switzerland’s leading experts in business law.
-On 12 February 2020, he was honored as Energy Lawyer of the Year at the Who’s Who Legal (WWL) Switzerland Awards 2020 in Zurich.
+He is ranked in Chambers and Partners for corporate/M&A as well as in The Legal500 for commercial, corporate and M&A. Marc Grüninger is recommended by BestLawyers in Switzerland for his M&A work and is recognized by Who's Who Legal (WWL) among the ten most highly regarded energy and natural resources lawyers in Switzerland and among Switzerland’s leading experts in business law.
+In February 2020, he was honored as Energy Lawyer of the Year at the Who’s Who Legal Switzerland Awards 2020 in Zurich.
+In April 2021, he was again recognized by WWL as Switzerland's Lawyer of the Year for Energy Law.
+In addition, he is ranked by WWL as Global Elite Thought Leader-Energy 2021 and is recommended as National Leader-Switzerland 2021.

 Career and Education